parklez/Half-Life-scripts/README.md

 4. hold 9+0 then release

 #### Test Chamber D
-*This is likely the best version, offers an edge bug to cancel fall damage.*
+*Probably the "best" version, it offers an edge bug to cancel fall damage.*
 ```
 alias testchamber "tc1"
 alias move "+moveright"